IDP.Generic Avast Warning: How Threatening Is It?

 Avast is a veteran keeping more than 435 million people worldwide safe, protecting their digital data, identity, and privacy.
 Avast will keep you safe no matter what comes your way, and with the extra feature it provides you, you can be sure you'll have a good and safe time.

 Avast Free Antivirus has a Real-World Protection Test with a 3/3 stars (Advanced +) real-world protection score.
-According to a test conducted with 758 domains/files, this score is to check the rate of detection of malicious files and domains.
+According to a test conducted with 758 domains/files, this score checks the rate of detection of malicious files and domains.

 Avast Free Antivirus had 10 false positives (false alarms), with the industry average in the test being 17.
 While successfully blocking 99.7% of threats.